qdsang/TinyMPC.github.io/docs/solver.md

 ## Numerical benchmarks

-Numerical benchmarks against other solvers on microcontrollers are available here.
+Numerical benchmarks against other solvers on microcontrollers are available soon.